• Gluten-Free Recipes

 • Nuts: I love adding a handful of toasted, chopped walnuts to the batter for a bit of crunch.

-A stack of oat flour pancakes.
+A fork cuts into a stack of oat flour pancakes.

 Substitution Suggestions and Tips

-• Oat flour substitute - To make sorghum flour pancakes, substitute an equal amount of sorghum flour (140 grams) for the oat flour for similar results.
+• Oat flour substitute.
+To make sorghum flour pancakes, substitute an equal amount of sorghum flour (140 grams) for the oat flour for similar results.

-• Sub buttermilk - A lot of pancake recipes call for buttermilk, which can add a more more fluffiness.
+• Sub buttermilk.
+A lot of pancake recipes call for buttermilk, which can add a more more fluffiness.
 You can swap ½ cup of buttermilk for the milk if you like.

-• Throw in some spices – Add a bit of cinnamon, ginger, nutmeg, cardamom, or a combination if you want warmly spiced pancakes.
+• Throw in some spices.
+Add a bit of cinnamon, ginger, nutmeg, cardamom, or a combination if you want warmly spiced pancakes.

-• Grease the pan well - Don't skimp on greasing the pan!
+• Grease the pan well.
+Don't skimp on greasing the pan!
 This will help the pancakes to flip easily.

-Serving Suggestions
+Serving Options

 • Whipped cream - Top a pile of pancakes with softly whipped cream for a treat!